Student using laptop

 Verify Your Identity with the UCR Authentication Application

 Multi-factor authentication (MFA), sometimes referred to as two-step verification, has become commonplace in banking, healthcare, and education because it adds an extra layer of protection against bad actors looking to steal your sensitive information.
-UCR's MFA provider is Duo.
-To further bolster campus security and help ensure access is being granted appropriately, UC Riverside is upgrading its Duo instance to offer a new suite of secure authentication options.
+UC Riverside's MFA provider is Duo.
+To further bolster campus security and help ensure access is being granted appropriately, UCR is upgrading its Duo instance to offer a new suite of secure authentication options.

 This change is taking place in accordance with the UC Cybersecurity Mandate 2025, which calls for all UC campuses to strengthen cybersecurity to help protect sensitive data, maintain operational continuity, comply with regulations, and mitigate financial risks.